Healthy Homes Assessment Te Aro

 Te Aro Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Te Aro and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory throughout Te Aro and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the compliance with all Healthy Homes Standard that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords are required to keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2024